divya-gitrepo/LBG/README.md

  This is a simple Android application consisting of two screens -
 1. Product List
 2. Product Details.
-### It implements MVVM architecture, Retrofit for API calls, clean code architecture and multi modular approach to achieve flexibility and maintainability.
+<br/>It implements MVVM architecture, Retrofit for API calls, clean code architecture and multi modular approach to achieve flexibility and maintainability.

 ## Folder Structure